mattytrentini/micropython_workshop/pages/shields/buzzer.rst

 .. figure:: /images/buzzer_shield_top.png
    :width: 270

-The Buzzer Shield is a Wemos D1 Mini shield, featuring a buzzer which can be used for generating sounds.
+The Buzzer Shield is a D1 Mini form factor shield, featuring a buzzer which can be used for generating sounds.

 The buzzer is controlled by simply toggling the appropriate pin at the specific